Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Celiac disease is a problem that affects your child’s ability to get nutrients from food.
 It is caused by a sensitivity to gluten.
-This is a protein found in many grains (see tint box below).
-Celiac disease affects villi (tiny fingerlike stalks) in the small intestine.
+This is a protein found in many grains.
+Celiac disease affects tiny fingerlike stalks (villi) in the small intestine.
 The villi collect nutrients from the food your child eats.
 But celiac disease damages the villi.
 Damaged villi can’t absorb enough nutrients, even if your child is eating plenty of food.
 There is no cure for celiac disease.
-But the good news is that it can be managed and the damage reversed.
+But it can be managed and the damage reversed.

 Some children with celiac disease don’t feel symptoms.
-But many children with celiac feel ill, often after eating.
+But many children with celiac feel sick, often after eating.
 Common signs and symptoms in children include:

 Greasy, foul-smelling diarrhea